-A $2.00 per head Cattle Industry Development Council check-off paid by producers when cattle are marketed in British Columbia is working for the beef cattle producer.
+A $5.00 per head Cattle Industry Development Council check-off paid by producers when cattle are sold or slaughtered in British Columbia is working for the beef cattle producer.
 Here is a brief look at how the check-off dollars are used to influence the marketplace for the cattle industry.
-The $2 check-off includes:
+The $5.00 check-off includes:

 How is the check-off collected?
-The beef check-off is collected under the authority of the Farming and Fishing Industries Development Act and a Cattle Industry Development Council Regulation.
-This producer requested levy has been supported in BC since 1972.
+The beef check-off is collected under the authority of the Farming and Fishing Industries Development Act and the Cattle Industry Development Council Regulation.
+Livestock dealers, agents, stock yards and slaughter houses and Ownership Identification Inc. (OII) collect the levy at time of sale or slaughter.

 Who determines spending?
 Check-off spending is determined by the producer Council.
-The Council is appointed by the Minister of Agriculture Foods & Fisheries, from nominations submitted by provincial cattle industry associations.
-The Minister also appoints one of his staff to serve on the Council.
+The Council is elected by provincial cattle industry associations.
+Ministry of Agriculture staff is also appointed to serve on the Council.

 How much money?
 Collections vary as to the size of the cattle herd and the number of cattle marketed.
-The CIDC fund tends to be about $600,000 per year, with matching funds triggered from the trust. $1.2 million is available on an annual basis.
+The CIDC fund currently tends to be about $700,000 per year, with matching funds triggered from the Beef Cattle Industry Trust, $1.9 million is available on an annual basis.

 Who collects the money?
 Ownership Identification Inc. brand inspectors collect the CIDC check-off on private treaty cattle sales within BC where a dealer is not involved.
 Dealers will remain responsible to collect the levy on other sales.

 Should the check-off be refundable?
 The National Check-off portion is non-refundable.
-In British Columbia, as in Saskatchewan and Manitoba, the beef check-off is refundable.
-Producers who do not wish to leave their check-off dollars to work for the industry can ask for it back before January 31st of the year following payment.
-Refunds tend to be low, and in the recent years, 97% of dollars collected in BC have remained in the fund to work for the beef industry.
+In British Columbia the provincial beef check-off is refundable.
+Producers who do not wish to leave their check-off dollars to work for the industry can ask for it back before January 31 of the year following payment.
+Refunds tend to be low, and in recent years, 97% of dollars collected in BC have remained in the fund to work for the beef industry.
+To apply for a refund: producers can write a letter to the CIDC requesting a refund of levies paid during the previous fiscal year.
+Copies of invoices detailing the CIDC deductions must be included with the request for refund.

 Is it a government tax?
 No, it is dollars collected by the industry to work for the industry in research, promotion and industry development.
 Receipts and expenditures are administered by the Cattle Industry Development Council.